-STITCHES is the first book in the Heritage Art Park Series.
-In it, we meet all the characters bound to come in the following books, starting with Jen Conrad.
+The first book in the Heritage Art Park Series – in it, we meet all the characters bound to come in the following books, starting with Jen Conrad.
 This is the improved and revised second edition.

 Raised by an imperious society mother and a superior court judge, Jen Conrad does everything exactly as expected.
 When her husband of 37 years dies, her best friend Renee convinces her to open a needlework shop in the new Heritage Art Park, and a group forms at the shop where Jen realizes life was not all as it seemed.
 She has a secret – and it’s big.
 Not even her husband knew.

 The family has always swept unpleasantries under the rug, and there are many.
 Enduring one too many insults from her father, Jen finally confronts her parents about The Incident, and discovers a sense of freedom – finally – to abandon the role she has played her entire life.
 You can get the book here:

 Renee Murphy’s term as mayor of San Diego is up.
 She opens an art store, which means saying goodbye to her retirement fund so she can honor her commitment to bring Heritage Art Park to life.
 Somehow, Renee inherits an angry fifteen-year-old who doesn’t want to be there.
 They have a lot in common, but Renee is not mom material.